 What’s more Important, Fit and Comfort or Color

 For us, there is a clear winner of this comparison, and it will always be fit and comfort.
 It’s important when buying a new prescription scuba mask that the skirt of the mask wraps around your eye area without leaving any gaps.
 We recommend you find the mask that fits the best first and then pick the color you want from there.
 Nowadays there are so many different styles and design we can be confident you will find something you love.

 A dive representative will be able to help you with techniques for finding the perfect fit in any dive shop, but here is a common method we use;

-- Hold the mask gently against your face
+- Hold the prescription scuba gently against your face

 - Breathe in softly through your nose

 - While breathing in through your nose, let go with your hands